donottalk/drafts-documentation/beta-changelog.md

 title: Changelog: Beta Version
 ---

+#### v0.9.1.3

+- **Change:** Reworked handling of buttons in Trash a bit.
+You can no longer select drafts in Trash, "Operations" button changes to "Empty Trash" when trash is selected, and if a filter/workspace is active, you get the option to only empty the current drafts from the trash, or empty all.
+- **New:** Ability to import from Drafts 4 export files.
+Allows for more granular migration, if some one only wants to import inbox, for example.
+This means the D4 "Drafts Export" option can "Open in" D5 now and go directly to import.
+- **Fix:** Do not collapse tag options in editor when selecting new drafts.
+- **Change:** Better responsiveness to Dynamic Type size changes while app is running.
+- **Change:** Relabelling some values in action step configuration to better clarity, especially around credentials.
+- **Fix:** Caught another edge case in sync that is hard to explain. :-)

 #### v0.9.1.2

 - **New:** Run Drafts 4 Action step.
 Takes template and action name, and executes in Drafts 4 via callback.
 Useful for step types not currently supported in Drafts 5.